The-AI-Tattle/webiste-back/content/authors/admin/_index.md

 highlight_name: true
 ---

 The AI Tattle is a podcast hosted by Federico Bianchi and Amanda Curry.
+The idea behind the podcast is to give to PhD Students, PostDocs and recently promoted Assistant Professors the opportunity to share their research in a friendly environment.